Chashma Airport

-Khanqah Sirrajia (Ding Khola) (Chashma (PAEC COLONY)) Airport is located near Kundian in the Punjab, Pakistan.
+Khanqah Sirrajia (Ding Khola) (Chashma (PAEC Colony)) Airport is located near Kundian in the Punjab province, Pakistan.
 Presently, no airline serves this airport.
 It is only used by VVIP passengers who arrive there via government helicopter.
 The airport is on the Pakistan Civil Aviation Authority map and any plane can use it during an emergency.
-It was also used by the International Atomic Energy Agency inspectors who visited the atomic facility.
-In 2015, when a PAF plane crashed in this region, an Army Cobra helicopter landed on this facility to transport the dead bodies.
+It was also used by the International Atomic Energy Agency inspectors who visited the Chashma Nuclear Power Complex.
+In 2015, when a PAF plane crashed in this region, an army helicopter used this facility to transport the bodies.

 Facilities

 The airport sits at an elevation of 645 ft above mean sea level.
 It has one runway, designated 06/24, with an asphalt surface measuring 3500 × 50 ft.